BellaMrx/CSS_Guide_Part_3/README.md

  ![Preview](6_Responsive_Layouts/images/Preview_6_print.PNG)

-### The media queries for media properties
+### The media queries for media features
-- The media properties can be included and used in various ways.
+- The media features can be included and used in various ways.
 The use of such a media query in HTML can be noted as follows:

    ```
     ...